AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	errors := OrderedCollection new
 ```

 Both the `layers` and `errors` instance variables are initialized with an empty collection.
-The variable `layers` will contains instance of the class `NeuronLayer` and `errors` will contains numerical values, representing the errors during the training process.
+The variable `layers` will contains instances of the class `NeuronLayer` and `errors` will contains numerical values, representing the errors during the training process.

 Adding a layer is simply done through the method `addLayer:`, which takes a layer as argument:
 ```Smalltalk